 IMG_7655

 In May 2016, the boundary wall dividing Broadstone and Grangegorman was removed, creating a historic pathway joining the two sites for the first time.
 The Broadstone Gate entrance will mark the first access to the Grangegorman site from Constitution Hill.
 The Luas Stop at Broadstone opened in late 2017.
-Works to the Plaza are ongoing and due to be completed by summer 2020.
+Works to the Plaza completed in summer 2020.

 Historic use